borkod/AWS-Certified-Database-Specialty-Exam-Guide/README.md

   - DB Parameter Groups
   - SQL Performance Insights (what is it, when is it applicable, and how is it different from CloudWatch)
 - Alongside RDS, **DynamoDB** is probably the most crucial of AWS database services.
 You should know it inside and out.
   - Understand Primary Keys/Partition Keys/Sort Keys.
-Be able to design/choose them in a particular scenario and use them.
+Given a particular scenario, be able to design/choose them.
   - Global Secondary Indexes / Local Secondary Indexes.
 Understand difference between them and applicable use cases.
   - DynamoDB Streams
   - Global Tables (and its use cases)
   - Data Modeling
     - Partition Sharding (e.g. adding random suffix)
     - Composite Keys
-  - Best Practices
+  - Design patterns and best practices
   - Querying and Filtering
-  - DAX
+  - DAX (vs ElastiCache)
   - Have a good understanding of the underlying technical architecture
 - **Amazon Aurora**
   - Understand the technical architecture and use cases
   - Difference between Aurora Read Replicas/RDS Read Replicas
+  - Scaling of Aurora
+  - Understand Aurora Serverless
+  - Understand Aurora Clones and when to you should use them
 - **CloudWatch**
   - Understand the service functionality
   - How to use in troubleshooting scenarios